isomerpages/moe-bendemeersec/_life-at-bdms/Milestone Walk.md

 .google-slides-container{ position: relative; width: 100%; padding-top: 72%; overflow: hidden; } .google-slides-container iframe{ position: absolute; top: 0; left: 0; width: 100%; height: 100%; }
 </style>

-The school organises an annual Milestone Walk for all graduating students.
-This 8-kilometer walk will take the students from school, through several iconic places in Singapore.
+<p style="text-align:justify">The school organises an annual Milestone Walk for all graduating students.
+This 8-kilometer walk will take the students from school, through several iconic places in Singapore.</p>

 The objectives of the walk are as follow: